Ohio State vs. Tulsa NCAA Football Odds, Plays and Insights | September 18, 2021

 Ohio State vs. Tulsa College Football Odds, Plays and Insights

-The Tulsa Golden Hurricane (0-2) will try to defy oddsmakers when they square off against the Ohio State Buckeyes (1-1) on Saturday, September 18, 2021 as a heavy 25-point underdog.
-A 60.5-point over/under is set for the game.
+The Tulsa Golden Hurricane (0-2) will try to defy oddsmakers when they square off against the No. 9 Ohio State Buckeyes (1-1) on Saturday, September 18, 2021 as a heavy 24.5-point underdog.
+The total has been set at 61 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.